earthly/website/blog/_posts/2023-04-21-more-on-python-data-classes.md

 This gives you the flexibility to add instance variables on the go.
 For example, you can add a `watches_anime` field to `jane` like so: `jane.watches_anime = True`.

 But dictionaries take up memory.
-This is not a problem when you have fewer attributes and don't need to create a large number of instances.
-But it can be impactful when you need to create a large number of instances.
+This is not a problem when you have fewer attributes and don't need to create too many data class instances. **But it can be impactful when you need to create a large number of instances**.

-Can we do something so that this `__dict__` attribute is no longer created for instances?
+Can we do something so that this `__dict__` attribute is no longer created for data class instances?
 That way, we won't run into memory issues.
 Glad you asked.

 ### Enter `__slots__`